Active Retrieval Augmented Generation: Multi-time Retrieval Baselines

 \section{Multi-time Retrieval Baselines}

-Existing passive multi-time retrieval-augmented LMs \cite{knnlm-2020-khandelwal,icrlm-ram-2023,ircot-trivedi-2022,selfask-press-2022,react-yao-2022} can also be formulated using our framework (\autoref{sec:activerag}).
+Existing passive multi-time retrieval augmented LMs can also be formulated using our framework (\autoref{sec:activerag}).
 In this section, we formally introduce three baseline categories based on when and what to retrieve.
-These baselines are not exact reproductions of the corresponding paper because many design choices differ among previous works which makes direct comparisons impossible.
-We excluded irrelevant designs and ensured that we implemented them using the same settings, with the only variation being when and what to retrieve.
+These baselines are not exact reproductions of the corresponding paper because many design choices differ which makes direct comparisons impossible.
+We implemented them using the same settings, with the only variation being when and what to retrieve.

 \paragraph{Previous-window} approaches trigger retrieval every $l$ tokens, where $l$ represents the window size.
 Generated tokens from the previous window are used as the query: